U.S. lawmakers propose giving USPS $6 billion for electric delivery vehicles

 Workhorse said it applauds “any efforts that support the Biden administration’s goal of expanding the government’s fleet of clean, non-combustion engine vehicles.”

-The contract, which could be worth more than $6 billion in total, allows for delivery of between 50,000 and 165,000 of the vehicles over 10 years.
+Democratic Representative Tim Ryan separately wrote the Securities and Exchange Commission on Monday asking about “reports of what might be unusual trading of Oshkosh stock” shortly before the contract was announced.

-Asked what it would take to buy 90% EVs, U.S. Postmaster General Louis DeJoy told lawmakers last month: “We don’t have the 3 or 4 extra billion in our plan right now that it would take to do it.”
+Ryan and two other Ohio lawmakers including Senator Sherrod Brown wrote Biden last week urging the administration to “delay the contract until a thorough review is conducted.”
+Oshkosh and the SEC did not immediately comment.

-Reporting by David Shepardson; additional reporting by Ben Klayman; editing by Jonathan Oatis and David Gregorio
+Reporting by David Shepardson; Additional reporting by Ben Klayman; Editing by David Gregorio and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.